Message Security User Name

 MyMachine\TestAccount Add(100,15.99) = 115.99 Subtract(145,76.54) = 68.46 Multiply(9,81.25) = 731.25 Divide(22,7) = 3.14285714285714 Press <ENTER> to terminate client.

 The Setup.bat batch file included with the MessageSecurity samples enables you to configure the server with a relevant certificate to run a hosted application that requires certificate-based security.
 The batch file can be run in two modes.
-To run the batch file in the single-machine mode, type setup.bat at the command line.
+To run the batch file in the single-computer mode, type setup.bat at the command line.
 To run it in service mode type setup.bat service.
-You use this mode when running the sample across machines.
+You use this mode when running the sample across computers.
 See the setup procedure at the end of this topic for details.

 The following provides a brief overview of the different sections of the batch files.